ahmadmusleh-26/Design/README.md

 The consumer needs to be running first so it can pick up the messages as soon as the producer starts publishing them.

+## Design

+`csv_producer.py` opens `Labels.csv` and reads it row by row using `csv.DictReader`, which turns each row into a dictionary keyed by the CSV header (time, profileName, temperature, humidity, pressure).
+Any missing value in a row (an empty string in the CSV) is replaced with `None`, so it becomes a proper `null` once serialized, instead of an empty string that would be hard to distinguish from real data.
+Each dictionary is then serialized with `json.dumps()` and encoded to bytes, since Pub/Sub requires messages to be sent as bytes.
+The script publishes the message to the `Design` topic and waits for `future.result()` before moving to the next row, to confirm the message was actually published successfully.

+`csv_consumer.py` connects to the `Design-sub` subscription and registers a callback function that Pub/Sub calls automatically whenever a new message arrives, instead of the script having to check for messages in a loop.
+Inside the callback, the raw message bytes are decoded and passed to `json.loads()`, which turns the JSON text back into a Python dictionary.
+Each field of the record (time, profileName, temperature, humidity, pressure) is then printed.
+After processing a message, the script calls `message.ack()` to tell Pub/Sub the message was received successfully, so it is not redelivered.

+A couple of design notes from building and testing this:

+- The CSV data has several missing values (for example, some rows have no humidity or pressure reading).
+These are converted from empty strings to `None` before publishing, so they come through as `null` in JSON instead of an ambiguous empty string.
+- While testing, message order was not always preserved.
+A few of the earliest published rows arrived after most of the later rows had already been consumed.
+This matches the ordering behavior discussed in question 3 below, and confirms that ordering keys would be needed if this data depended on strict delivery order.

 ## Discussion

 ### 1. What is EDA?
 What are its advantages and disadvantages?